-Lesson 8: For Loop
+Lesson 8: Python For Loop

-It’s best explained over an example:
+It can be best explained over a Python example:

 - Processing each element of a sequence